Phono3py API#

 Max drift of fc2: 0.000000 (yy) 0.000000 (yy)

-Three phonon interaction calculation becomes ready to run by the following lines:
+The three-phonon interaction calculation is ready to run after the following lines:

 In [3]: ph3.mesh_numbers = 30